bradclement/wordler/README.md

 "wordle_herrings.txt" file includes 10,657 other 5-letter words that the wordle game accepts but will never be the correct answer.
 The code can be configured to guess using the additional herrings, but that hasn't been tried and will likely have bugs.

+Python was probably a bad choice for run time efficiency.
+This evolved from an interview question and wasn't expected to get this far.